ErikKalkoken/slackchannel2pdf/README.md

 This tool is aimed at end users that want to make backups of Slack conversations or be able to share them outside Slack.
 It will create a PDF file for every exported channel and will work both for public and private channels.

-**slackchannel2pdf** is an open source project and offered free of charge.
+**slackchannel2pdf** is an open source project and offered free of charge and under the MIT license.
 Please check attached licence file for details.

 ## Features